Frequently asked questions

 Does IBM Cloud Object Storage service offer a Service Level Agreement (SLA)?

 How many buckets can I provision?

-You can provision 100 buckets per Cloud Object Storage service instance.
+You can provision 100 buckets per IBM Cloud Object Storage service instance.
 If you need to provision more than this limit, please contact customer support.

 Is there a size limit on the object I can upload and store?